 - And how to compliment people in Italian;

-If you have time, you’ve also found a famous opera and an important Italian novel to check.
+If you have time, you’ve also found a famous opera and an important Italian novel to check out.
 They’ve both worth it and will improve your understanding of Italian culture.

-And if you want to take some practice, check our free Italian lessons in the meantime!
+And if you want to take some practice, check out our free Italian lessons in the meantime!

 Still translating in your head?
 Wanna speak Italian for real?
 Check out Stefano's courses to think directly in Italian and become fluent fast!